kirkbushell/eloquence/README.md

 Should you need a custom UUID solution (aka, maybe you don't want to use a UUID4 id), you can simply define the value you wish on the id field.
 The UUID model trait will not set the id if it has already been defined.

+## Behaviours

+Eloquence comes with a system for setting up behaviours, which are really just small libraries that you can use with your Eloquent models.
+The first of these is the count cache.

+### Count cache

+Count caching is where you cache the result of a count of a related table's records.
+A simple example of this is where you have a user who has many posts.
+In this example, you may want to count the number of posts a user has regularly - and perhaps even order by this.
+In SQL, ordering by a counted field is slow and unable to be indexed.
+You can get around this by caching the count of the posts the user has created on the user's record.

+To get this working, you need to do two steps:

+1. Configure the count cache on the model and
+2. Add the count cache observer to the model to listen for certain events

+#### Configure the count cache

+To setup the count cache configuration, we need to have the model implement the CountCache interface, like so:

+    class Post extends Eloquent implements CountCache {
+        public function countCaches() {
+            return [User::class];
+        }
+    }

+This tells the count cache manager that the Post model has a count cache on the User model.
+So, whenever a post is added, or modified or deleted, the count cache observer will update the appropriate user's count cache for their posts.
+In this case, it would update posts_count on the user model.

+#### Setup the observer

+You could do this in a service provider for your application:

+    Post::observe(new CountCacheObserver);

+With that, you're all done!
+Whenever a user deals with their posts in any way, the observer will make sure the appropriate count cache is updated!

 ## Changelog